lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 5.** *Commit thy way unto the Lord,* is rendered by the Vulgate, *Revela viam Domino*, reveal thy way; and by St. Ambrose, understood of revealing our sins to God.
 Indeed, since it is impossible to cover, why should we not discover our sins?
 Conceal not that which God knoweth already, and would have thee to make known.
 It is a very ill office to be the devil's secretary.
 Oh, break thy league with Satan be revealing his secrets, thy sins, to God. *Nathaniel Hardy.*

-**Verse 5.** *Commit thy way unto.* Margin and Hebrew, *Roll thy way upon* —as one who lays upon the shoulder of one stronger than himself a burden which he is not able to bear. *William De Burgh, D.D., in "A Commentary on the Book of Psalms.
+**Verse 5.** *Commit thy way unto.* Margin and Hebrew, *Roll thy way upon* —as one who lays upon the shoulder of one stronger than himself a burden which he is not able to bear. *William De Burgh, D. D., in "A Commentary on the Book of Psalms.
 Dublin:"* 1860.

 **Verse 5.** Note the double again, *Commit* and *trust*. *C. H. S.*